-In 2017 I was employed as a full-time lecturer in forensic science before moving to Cranfield's Forensic Institute in 2018.
-My modules include:
+In 2017 David was employed as a full-time lecturer in forensic science before moving to Cranfield's Forensic Institute in 2018.
+His modules include:

-I have also undertaken my post-graduate certificate in learning and teaching in higher education (PgCLTHE).
+He has also undertaken my postgraduate certificate in learning and teaching in higher education (PgCLTHE).

-I am interested in the application of three-dimensional imaging to the forensic archaeological and anthropological process.
+David is interested in the application of three-dimensional imaging to the forensic archaeological and anthropological process.
 This includes the documentation of evidence at scenes and the use of multi-dimensional imaging in the courtroom.
-I have strong links with FARO scanning, and continually offer advice on imaging in forensic science and the police.
+He have strong links with FARO scanning, and continually offer advice on imaging in forensic science and the police.